marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/kvm.md

 ## Platform Requirements

 To use Daffy on **K**ernel-based **V**irtual **M**achine, there are some platform info and requirements that need to be gathered or met.
 We have a simple doc that you should refer to that list all providers and what would be needed.
-For KVM , it breaks down to the following three basic items:
+For KVM, it breaks down to the following three basic items:

 **Hardware** - enough to run the OCP Cluster based on T-Shirt Sizing